hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   fused scheduler operation that emits DFL16 plus class LUT, followed by compact three-way DMA3D gathers of only the 4xL and 80xL results.
 The former 604,800 byte point is now 344,416 bytes.
-- The next schedule maximum remains stem cascade 3 at 563,200 bytes, where the complete 307,200-byte RGB input overlaps a 204,800-byte rolling output and a 51,200-byte cascade buffer.
-A direct-binding optimization must be selected by the scheduler only for a striped cascade; applying it unconditionally would leave standalone RGB Conv without a valid TCDM source.
-After the stem, each C64+C80-to-C144 head Concat reaches 554,016 bytes.
-Fuse that Concat with its C32-to-CHW head pack after fixing the stem lifetime.
+- The structural RGB Conv -> LUT -> Conv stem now stages 160 input-binding row stripes directly into TCDM and uses 256,000 bytes, down from 563,200 bytes.
+  Neural-AI public bindings are excluded from internal arena allocation; RGB Conv outside this topology retains the full-copy fallback.
+The next schedule maximum is 554,016 bytes at each C64+C80-to-C144 head Concat.
+Fuse that Concat with its C32-to-CHW head pack.

 ### Other retained evidence